 Besides marches, there are other ways in which people can demonstrate, cause financial harm to those who oppose us, and ultimately, bring down systems.

-It goes without saying, email your MP and ask him/her to stand up in parliament and demand the release of Tommy Robinson, the re-incarceration of Anjem Choudary, and an immediate ‘no deal’ Brexit, warning the MP that, unless this is done, he will lose your support.
+It goes without saying, email your MP and ask him/her to stand up in parliament and demand an immediate ‘no deal’ Brexit, warning the MP that, unless this is done, he will lose your support.

 MP won’t comply?
-Make the MP’s name and party public, spread the word that he/she is an enemy of the British people, democracy and free speech, and a friend to the EU, Islamist terrorism and Sharia – and so is anyone who votes for that MP or party.
+Make the MP’s name and party public, spread the word that he/she is an enemy of the British people, democracy and free speech, and a friend to the EU, which is our enemy – and so is anyone who votes for that MP or party.
 Set up a petition on the government petitions website, calling for that MPs dismissal.
 Yes, it will be thrown out, but it will have to be dealt with, and it will cause hassle and make a point.

 Above all, the idea is to disrupt those who oppose us and that takes research and co-operation, and putting aside small differences of opinion in the interests of bringing down a shared enemy.
 The key is joint action.